-The BA (Hons) Learning and Teaching (Secondary Education) (Top-Up) (Part-Time) is a Higher Education course and you must make your own notes.
+The BA (Hons) Learning and Teaching Primary Education (Top-up) award is a Higher Education course and you must make your own notes.
 You need to write enough to ensure you have a good understanding of the subject, as a starting point for further reading and research and as a basis for your assignment work.
 A good set of notes, built up session by session, is the most valuable learning resource of all.